Mihir3/dot-hazmat/README.md

 We would like to acknowledge that the code behind our prototype Android application to demonstrate the implementation of object detection techniques for HAZMAT signs is built on top of the [**tf-android**](https://github.com/zldrobit/yolov5) branch forked by Jiacong Fang from the original [**YOLOv5 Ultralytics repository**](https://github.com/ultralytics/yolov5) authored by Glenn Jocher.

+# Citation

+Pamnani, Mihir and Gala, Tejas and Walawalkar, Sohan and Jagasia, Kaushal and Hande, Rupali, DOT-HAZMAT: An Android Application for Detection of Hazardous Materials (HAZMAT) Signs (April 8, 2022).
+Proceedings of the 7th International Conference on Innovations and Research in Technology and Engineering (ICIRTE-2022), organized by VPPCOE & VA, Mumbai-22, INDIA, Available at SSRN: https://ssrn.com/abstract=4111847 or http://dx.doi.org/10.2139/ssrn.4111847